viur-framework/viur-docs/source/quickstart.rst

 So whats happening here?
- 1) We define a model named "news".
-Each entry will have a (required) *name* and an optional *descr* (description).
+  1\) We define a model named 'news'.
-    - This model *must* be defined in your models folder and *should* be in a file called news.py
+  Each entry will have a required *name* and an optional *descr* (description).
- 2) We'll use the list application to handle our data.
-So our news will be stored in a flat list, with lots filtering / sorting possibilities.
+    This model *must* be defined in your 'models' folder and *should* be in a file called 'news.py'.

- 3/8) We (explicitly) attach the jinja2 render to our module.
-As the jinja2 render is currently the default, there
+  2\) We use the 'List' application to handle our data.
+So our news will be stored in a flat list with built-in filtering and sorting possibilities.

-    is no need to do this explicitly (ViUR will enable the admin and the jinja2 render by default.
-All other renders have to be named here!).
+  3\)/8\) We (explicitly) attach the jinja2 renderer to our module.
+As the jinja2 renderer is currently the default, there is no need to do this explicitly (ViUR will enable the admin and the jinja2 renderer by default.
+All other renderers have to be named here!).

- 4) Define the actual module.
-It *must* be in your *modules* folder and *should* be in a file called *news.py*.
+  4\) We define the actual module.
+It *must* be in your 'modules' folder and *should* be in a file called 'news.py'.
-    We define a single class called *News*.
-That name is used to determine which skeleton (model) should be attached to this module, so it must be named excatly as the kindName used in the skeleton (Override the function *_resolveSkel* if you need to change this behaviour).
+    We define a single class called 'News'.
+That name is used to determine which skeleton (model) should be attached to this module, so it must be named exactly as the kindName used in the skeleton (Override the function '_resolveSkel' if you need to change this behaviour).

- 5) Within this module, we declare which templates to use.
-This module would use "news_list.tpl" inside your *html* folder for rendering /news/list and "news_view.html" for /news/view/some_news_id.
+  5\) Within this module, we declare which templates to use.
+This module would use 'news_list.tpl' inside your 'html' folder for rendering /news/list and 'news_view.html' for /news/view/some_news_id.

- 6) We override the default access restriction for view (default: deny everything except for admins).
+  6\) We override the default access restriction for view (default: deny everything except for admins).
 We allow everyone to view all news present in the system.

- 7) Add an adminInfo.
+  7\) Add an adminInfo.
 If this dictionary is present, this module will show up in your admin/vi interface.
 Setting this to None will hide this module from your admin interfaces.

-In this short step by step guide we create your first custom module.
+In the following short step-by-step guide we create our first custom module.

- - Modulname: News
+ - Module name: News
  - Application: List (Flat Data)
  - Entities consist of Name and Description (Optional)
  - List is public (everyone can see entries)
  - Only admins can add or edit entries (ViURs default)

 First step: Define the data-model.
-We define an Entity *news*, which contains two properties: name and description.
+We define an Entity 'news', which contains two properties: name and description.
 Name is a short String (< 255 Chars); Description a longer, optional Text.
-This file should be named *news.py* and *must* be in your models folder
+This file should be named 'news.py' and *must* be in your 'models' folder.

 ::